Basic tasks for an Access app

 Select a web location for the app and click Create.

 Learn more about starting your database from an Access app template.
+For more details about finding the web location to use in the App Name box, see find a web location for your Access app.
 If you’d rather design an app on your own, continue to the next section.

 If none of the templates fit your needs, you can create an app from scratch.